ModelOriented/modelStudio/misc/paper.md

 # Introduction

 Machine learning predictive models are widely used in many areas of business and research.
-Their rising popularity is due to them beeing effective but often lead to problems with explaining their prediction.
+Their rising popularity is due to them being effective but often leads to problems with explaining their prediction.
 This has led to development of many Interpretable Machine Learning tools, e.g. `DALEX` [@DALEX] R package, `lime` [@lime] and `shap` [@NIPS2017_7062] Python packages and `H2o.ai Driverless AI` [@Gill2017MachineLI].